Mai Ichii

-Mai Ichii (市井 舞, Ichii Mai) is a Japanese female wrestler, mixed martial artist and kickboxer.
+Mai Ichii (市井 舞, Ichii Mai) is a Japanese wrestler, mixed martial artist and kickboxer.

 Background

 Ichii was born on March 21, 1980 in Ageo, Saitama Prefecture, Japan.

 Professional wrestling career

 Ichii debuted in 2004 in a match against Emi Sakura.

+Ichii wrestled from 2004 to 2011, mainly for Sakura's Ice Ribbon promotion, and then retired for two years; she was active again in 2014 and 2015 and then retired permanently.

+Her final match was on July 26, 2015 against La Malcriada; the match was held by Hokuto Pro Wrestling in Hokkaido.

 Mixed martial arts career

 Ichii's debut in MMA was on November 29, 2006 at Smackgirl 2006: Legend of Extreme Women, where she was defeated via unanimous decision by Emi Fujino.

 More than a year later, on her next match, Ichii defeated Yukiko Seki by TKO (punches) to win the Universal Kickboxing Federation (UKF) Women's MMA Intercontinental Title on January 19, 2008 at Square Jungle's event Strong Soldiers' Conquest.

 At Deep 35 Impact on May 19, 2008 at Korakuen Hall, Ichii defeated Japanese female MMA star Satoko Shinashi via majority decision, becoming just the second woman to defeat Shinashi.

 On November 2, 2008 at Square Jungle's event Heisei Battle in the Square Jungle, Ichii defeated Megumi Watanabe by guillotine choke submission in 25 seconds.

 Debuting with MMA promotion Jewels at Jewels 7th Ring on March 19, 2010, Ichii was defeated by Mika Nagano via unanimous decision.

 At Jewels 8th Ring on May 23, 2010, Ichii was defeated by Saori Ishioka via armbar submission in the second round.

 In her third straight loss, Ichii was defeated by South Korean kickboxer Seo Hee Ham via unanimous decision on July 31, 2010 at Jewels 9th Ring during the first round of the Jewels Lightweight Queen tournament.

 After her losing streak, Ichii rebounded with a unanimous decision victory over Miyo Yoshida during the 2010 Jewels -52 kg Rough Stone GP semi-finals at Jewels 10th Ring on October 10, 2010.

 Ichii faced Hiroko Kitamura in the finals of the 2010 Jewels -52 kg Rough Stone GP at Jewels 11th Ring on December 17, 2010.
 She was defeated by unanimous decision.